elibenporat/learn-to-code-rust-baseball/articles/01 - Foundations.md

 ## Trade-offs and the Cost/Benefit of Abstraction

 Computer science is all about trade-offs.
 In baseball, you can swap in a better offensive player, but you sacrifice some defense.
 In computer science, up until Rust, you either had to manually manage all your memory (we'll dive into memory later) in C/C++ or use a much slower, garbage collected language.
-Rust's major breaktrough was its ability to manage memory through static analysis.
+Rust's major breakthrough was its ability to manage memory through static analysis.
 Static analysis simply means that it reads your code and figures out all the memory management at compile time.

 The trade-off that Rust makes is that it requires you to understand a lot, before being able to be proficient in it.
 However, once you get past the initial learning curve, you now have the best of all worlds, performance, reliability and productivity.